Mobara Park 茂原公園

 Peaceful surroundings under the trees

-The park's walkways have plenty of benches to sit on, and there's a large, grassy field at one end, creating the perfect place to relax amongst the tranquil scenery.
+The park's walkways have benches to sit on, and there's a large, grassy field at one end, creating the perfect place to relax amongst the tranquil scenery.
 One unique feature of the park is its shrine to Benten, the goddess of health and happiness.

 Cherry blossom season isn't the only time the park bursts with natural color.
 In the fall, the pond is covered with fallen autumn leaves and in the summer, it is adorned with blooming water lilies.